davidzhu10/cs181-practical-4/README.md

 #cs181-practical-4

-To see our optimal model in action, run "python bestmodel.py"
+To see our optimal model in action, run "python bestmodel.py".

+To use the SARSA agent with graphs of average score/epoch split by gravity, run "python stub_bill.py".

+To visualize some of our graphs, interpolated and split by gravity, run "python interpolation_graph.py".

 ### Hyperparameter Tuning